Schneipi/ideal-round-robin/README.md

 1. No consecutive breaks, entailing no more than ***2*** home/away games in a row for every team.
 1. Every team has exactly ***1*** break.
 1. The higher the team number, the lower the round number containing the first break for the team.

+<sub>The schedules in this repository were created based on optima extracted from the literature, with the purpose to serve as basis for sports planning and scheduling projects.</sub>